DevTrav/Amazon_Vine_Analysis/README.md

 vote_count.count()
 ```

-# DataFrame where the number of helpful_votes divided by total_votes is equal to or greater than 50%.
+### Filtering for reviews where the number of helpful_votes equal to or greater than 50%.

 - Next, the verfied data was filtered to find the vine reviews with the highest percentage of most helpful votes.
 ```